wbreilly/selective_retrieval_practice_science_texts/README.md

 ## A repository for the analysis and visualization code used in *The limited reach of retrieval practice: Practice of science text material enhances retention of practiced material, but unpracticed material is unaffected.* Reilly W.B., Antony.
-J.W., & Ranganath, C. (in prep)
+J.W., & Ranganath, C. (under review)

 ### Project Description